airamez/codando-live/SQL/SQL_Overview.md

     -- Chain of CTEs
     WITH CTE1 AS (
       SELECT Column1, Column2
       FROM Table1
       WHERE Conditions1
     ),
+    -- No need to repeat WITH
     CTE2 AS (
         SELECT Column1, Column3
         FROM CTE1